Codecademy/docs/content/cybersecurity/concepts/cyber-attack/terms/ddos-attack/ddos-attack.md

 DDoS attacks can be separated into three categories:

-1. Volumetric(raw attack volume) attacks: Utilizes methods to generate volumes of online traffic to a company's website, causing its' bandwidth to be saturated and destabilizing the flow of online accessibility.
+1. Volumetric(raw attack volume) attacks: Utilizes methods to generate volumes of online traffic to a company's website, causing its bandwidth to be saturated and destabilizing the flow of online accessibility.
 2. Protocol attacks: Destroys the processing capacity of network infrastructure resources like servers, firewalls, and load balancers.
 This happens when malicious connection requests are made through Layer 3 and 4 protocol connection requests.
 3. Application Attacks: Opens connections and initiating process and transaction requests that consume finite resources like disk space and memory storage.
 This occurs when weaknesses in the application layer are manipulated.